GyutaeKim1/Gyutae_2025/_posts/2024-09-18-cookieclicker.md

         const planeCostDisplay = document.getElementById("plane-cost");
         const worldwideFactoryCostDisplay = document.getElementById("worldwide-factory-cost");
         const messageDisplay = document.getElementById("messages");
-        // Milestones for total cookies produced
+        // Milestones and Messages
         let milestones = [100, 500, 1000, 5000, 100000, 1000000, 10000000];
         let messages = [
             "You've produced your first 100 cookies!",
             "People are starting to buy them!",
             "People like your cookies!",
-            "Your cookies are being sold in several countries!", "A renowned chef declared that you make the best cookies in the world", "Your cookies are known worldwide!",
+            "Your cookies are being sold in several countries!", "A renowned chef declared that you make the best cookies in the world!", "Your cookies are known worldwide!",
-            "You have the most successful cookie brand in the world", ];
+            "You have the most successful cookie brand in the world!", ];
         let milestoneIndex = 0;
-        // Function to update the displayed cookie count and cookies per second function updateDisplay() {
+        function updateDisplay() {
             cookieCountDisplay.innerText = `Cookies: ${cookies}`;
             cookiesPerSecondDisplay.innerText = `Cookies per second: ${cookiesPerSecond}`;